Employee surveys: Best practices to stay on top in between them

 Happiness in a click

-Joan Manel sat down with his HR team who shared his enthusiasm, and together they decided to install a Celapx on the wall in the reception area, close to the exit doors.
+Joan Manel sat down with his HR team who shared his enthusiasm.
+Together they decided to install a Celpax on the wall in the reception area, close to the exit doors.

 As Dallant is a multi-located company they had several Celpax’s installed, enabling them to benchmark the employee engagement results.

 During a brainstorm session a newly arrived team member came up with the slogan ‘Happiness in a click’, and they customized the Celpax using photos of fresh berries to align with their flavoring business.

 For Dallant it was important to send 3 clear messages to their coworkers:

 Thanks to this new way of measuring, Joan Manel and his team are able to follow the results in almost real time.
 “We consult the dashboard when something happens like a conflicting decision; we see trends when there is less production, tension or when the workload peaks”.

 The HR team finally has a way to track important milestones and see what impact things have on their people: communications sent out, meetings, and sales figures.
 The list is endless.

 Most companies would say employees are ‘their greatest assets’, but few would say they find these assets easy to measure.
 How can leaders and management easily put a finger on what’s working or not working within the organisation?

 Dallant understand that an ongoing approach to measuring can help to add value to a company by benchmarking their internal results.
 Joan Manel was very pleased to finally get constructive insights as they got the results from their internal benchmark.